JeffRMoore/async-benchmark-runner/README.md

 ## Roadmap / TODO

+For next release
+- [critical] change algorithm to interleave sampling (large refactoring necessary for stability of results)
 - fix --expose-gc parameter for linux shebang issue

+Future
 - Help cli option
 - progress indicator
 - use this for benchmark state (class)